 Make it easy for customers to receive their orders by investing in delivery services, if you don’t provide them already.
-Customers will appreciate being able to send floral arrangements to loved ones, and may not have time to physically pick up orders themselves.
+Customers will appreciate being able to send floral arrangements to loved ones and may not have time to physically pick up orders themselves.
 By introducing delivery services, you’ll be able to accommodate customers who may not have visited your business otherwise.

 5. Include Customizable Options

 If your floral arrangements are mass-produced, your customers will likely visit a floral business that provides personalization.
 Capitalize on this market by purchasing items to create fresh flower arrangements for birthdays, graduations, funerals, and other occasions.Don’t just stick to basic options; the more creative you are with your floral designs, the better reception you’ll receive from customers.Of course, paying for these modifications can add up.
 However, if you want your florist business to be profitable, investing in these expenses will be worthwhile.

 If you want to streamline your flower shop’s ordering process, invest in an online ordering system!
 Paying for order management software may seem like a costly investment.
 Still, it’ll be worthwhile once your customers can place their orders easily.This is a great initiative to start once you have access to working capital financing.
 You can pay for the online ordering technology without running out of money for recurring costs like rent, inventory, and payroll.